-(1) Amounts shown for Mr. Mazelsky are three times his salary and three times his average annual bonus for the prior three years.
+- (1) Amounts for Mr. Mazelsky are three times his salary and three times his average annual bonus for the prior three years.
 Amounts shown for all other NEOs represent two years of such payments.
-In addition, the NEOs other than Mr. Mazelsky would each be entitled to a pro-rated amount of his or her target bonus for the then-current fiscal year.
+In addition, the NEOs other than Mr. Mazelsky would be entitled to a pro-rated amount of his or her target bonus for the then-current fiscal year.
 Salary and bonus payments shall generally be paid in a lump sum on the 90th day following the date of termination (or, in the case of Mr. Mazelsky, on the 60th day following the date of termination), provided that the executive has signed the required release and the statutory period during which the executive is entitled to revoke the release has expired on or before that day.
-Benefits shall be paid by the Company as stated in notes (3) through (7) below.

-- (2) Represents the intrinsic value of accelerated equity awards (stock options and RSUs), calculated based on the exercise price of the underlying awards and the closing sale price of the Company's common stock as of December 31, 2019. - (3) Amount shown represents the aggregate estimated amount of the employer portion of the costs of continued health benefits for Mr. Mazelsky and his covered dependents for the 36-month period following termination, based on the level of coverage in effect as of December 31, 2019, payable in a lump sum on the 60th day following the date of termination (provided that Mr. Mazelsky has signed the required release and the statutory period during which Mr. Mazelsky is entitled to revoke the release has expired on or before that day), consisting of the following: (a) medical and dental coverage (\$46,099), and (b) premiums paid on behalf of Mr. Mazelsky under the Company's accidental death and dismemberment, disability and life insurance plans (\$14,038). - (4) Amount shown represents the aggregate incremental cost to the Company to continue to provide benefits to Mr. McKeon for a period of two years following termination, consisting of the following: (a) medical and dental coverage (\$30,733), and (b) premiums paid on behalf of Mr. McKeon under the Company's accidental death and dismemberment, disability and life insurance plans (\$3,072) - (5) Amount shown represents the aggregate incremental cost to the Company to continue to provide benefits to Mr. Lane for a period of two years following termination, consisting of the following: (a) medical and dental coverage (\$30,733), and (b) premiums paid on behalf of Mr. Lane under the Company's accidental death and dismemberment, disability and life insurance plans (\$8,284). - (6) Amount shown represents the aggregate incremental cost to the Company to continue to provide benefits to Ms. Turner for a period of two years following termination, consisting of the following: (a) medical and dental coverage (\$24,062), and (b) premiums paid on behalf of Ms. Turner under the Company's accidental death and dismemberment, disability and life insurance plans (\$8,920). - (7) Amount shown represents the aggregate incremental cost to the Company to continue to provide benefits to Ms. Underberg for a period of two years following termination, consisting of the following: (a) medical and dental coverage (\$24,227), and (b) premiums paid on behalf of Ms. Underberg under the Company's accidental death and dismemberment, disability and life insurance plans (\$9,392).
+Benefits shall be paid by the Company as stated in notes (3) though (7) below. - (2) Represents the intrinsic value of accelerated equity awards (stock options and RSUs), calculated based on the exercise price of the underlying awards and the closing sale price of the Company's common stock as of December 31, 2020. - Amount shown represents the aggregate incremental cost to the Company to continue to provide benefits to Mr. Mazelsky for a period of three years following termination, consisting of the following: (a) medical and dental coverage (\$49,971), and (b) premiums paid on behalf of Mr. Mazelsky under the Company's accidental death and dismemberment, disability and life insurance plans (\$13,953). - (4) Amount shown represents the aggregate incremental cost to the Company to continue to provide benefits to Mr. McKeon for a period of two years following termination, consisting of the following: (a) medical and dental coverage (\$33,314), and (b) premiums paid on behalf of Mr. McKeon under the Company's accidental death and dismemberment, disability and life insurance plans (\$2,619). - (5) Amount shown represents the aggregate incremental cost to the Company to continue to provide benefits to Mr. Lane for a period of two years following termination, consisting of the following: (a) medical and dental coverage (\$33,314), and (b) premiums paid on behalf of Mr. Lane under the Company's accidental death and dismemberment, disability and life insurance plans (\$7,583). - (6) Amount shown represents the aggregate incremental cost to the Company to continue to provide benefits to Mr. Polewaczyk for a period of two years following termination, consisting of the following: (a) medical and dental coverage (\$33,314), and (b) premiums paid on behalf of Mr. Polewaczyk under the Company's accidental death and dismemberment, disability and life insurance plans (\$7,554). - Amount shown represents the aggregate incremental cost to the Company to continue to provide benefits to Ms. Underberg for a period of two years following termination, consisting of the following: (a) medical and dental coverage (\$31,028), and (b) premiums paid on behalf of Ms. Underberg under the Company's accidental death and dismemberment, disability and life insurance plans (\$9,559).

-General Information about the 2020 Annual Meeting and Voting
+General Information about the 2021 Annual Meeting and Voting